Metaform/dcsa/content/en/requirements/dataplane.server_requirements.md

 ### 1.4.1 Modularity

-The data plane server is not one single application, instead it is a collection of components that can be deployed, maintained and managed independently.
+The data plane server cannot be one single application, instead it is a collection of components that can be deployed, maintained and managed independently.
 This is to enable different scaling and availability requirements for different components as well as independent development and maintenance cycles.

-The following components **must** support the following use cases:
+The following use cases **must be** supported:

-- geo-replication and high-availability: the Discovery Service must be able to run on HA systems, e.g., in cloud systems, and must run as replicated instances in different regions to reduce latency and increase availability.
+- geo-replication and high-availability: the Discovery Service must be able to run on HA systems, e.g., on cloud platforms, and must be runnable as replicated instances in different regions to reduce latency and increase availability.
+This imposes requirements on clusterability and state management.

 - low-latency: the Discovery Service must be able to respond to requests in a low-latency manner, as it is the initial port-of-entry for all data consumers.
+Typically, public REST APIs should respond within 50-100ms TTFB (time to first byte).

-- resource efficiency: all components must be able to run in a non-wasteful manner, i.e., always deploying a Discovery Service alongside a Submodel Server, even if not in use, is not acceptable.
+- resource efficiency: all components must be able to run in a non-wasteful manner, i.e., always deploying a Discovery Service alongside a Submodel Server - or even in the same process -, if either of them is not used, is not acceptable.
+  This imposes requirements on packaging and deployment mechanisms.

 Many deployments will likely use additional components, such as a management UI, an authorization backend or similar.
 These components **should** be implemented as separate deployable units as well.

+> Why: the driving factor for modularity is ultimately cost and resource efficiency, which is just another form of cost.

 Concrete requirements for modularity are listed in subsequent sections.

 ### 1.4.2 Scalability and Availability

 In most real-life deployments, the Discovery Service will be a standalone component to enable—among other things—individual scaling and high availability.
-Requirements with regard to availability and latency are extremely high because the Discovery Service is the initial port-of-entry for all data consumers.
+Requirements with regard to availability, latency and hardening/protection are extremely high because the Discovery Service is the initial port-of-entry for all data consumers.

 Every consumer must hit the Discovery Service to resolve the AAS-ID for a given physical asset ID.
 While a cascading/partitioned lookup of asset IDs is possible, the initial lookup must always be done against a root Discovery